jschmid/WhereAreYou/README.md

 # WhereAreYou

-WhereAreyou is a service that allows you to share your location to your contact with instant updates.
+WhereAreyou is a service that allows you to share your location to your contacts with instant updates.
 It is available on [the web](http://goo.gl/U0yzI), on [Android](http://goo.gl/fDa2g) and an iOS version is in development.

 It **does not** constantly poll for your location and update it to the server.
 It is designed to be a *one time usage* app.
 Imagine your are at a music festival and want to find your friends: